Meet one of our LOOK Mentors, Chris. He has Retinitis Pigmentosa (RP) and began losing his sight as a teenager.

-What made you become a mentor?
+What made you become a LOOK Mentor?

-I became a mentor because of my experiences of growing up with a degenerative eye condition.
+I became a LOOK Mentor because of my experiences of growing up with a degenerative eye condition.
 The challenges I have faced have helped grow my confidence, however I know other young people may not respond in this positive manner.
 So I feel it is necessary to share my experiences and help facilitate a young person’s journey through sight loss to aid their goals and achievements in life; and to be a role model to show them that sight loss is not the end of the world.

 We need mentors to show VI children and young people that sight loss is not a barrier, and, in some cases, can be an advantageous.
 Mentors can inspire young people to follow their dreams and be who they want to be; ultimately, hope can be created from interaction with other VI people.